JS-NinjaNN/Brain-Games/README.md

 # Description

-A set of five educational math games
+A set of five educational math games that were build to check my first coding skills, that i've learned with first module on Hexlet Frontend with JavaScript.
+You can win by successfully answering 3 questions in a row in the selected game.

 ---